MarketChange/MarketChange/README.md

 For more information, as well as an immediately useable, binary version of the MarketChange client sofware, see http://marketchange.github.io

+FAQ
+---

+-Why is the genesis block from so long ago?
+Because I had originally started making the coin at that time, but other things got in the way so the release was held back.

+-I want to donate!
+Great!
+You can send MarketChange to this address: MREjSSg3CHZ4oDqSKCYM5RQypEZbuqRBZV

 License
 -------